turazashvili/travelAI/README.md

 Subject: GET ITINERARY
 ```

-You'll receive a formatted timeline with all your bookings.
+You'll receive a beautiful AI-enhanced itinerary with:
+- Complete trip timeline with all bookings
+- Local restaurant recommendations with Google Maps links
+- Sightseeing suggestions with entrance fees
+- Daily activity plans with specific times
+- Navigation directions from your hotel
+- Weather information and packing lists
+- Cultural etiquette tips

 ## API Endpoints